© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on Howenook Pike is a scheduled monument protected by Historic England under reference 1015971.
 View the official record →

-Round cairn on Howenook Pike is a Bronze Age funerary monument situated on high ground in Westmorland.
+Round cairn on Howenook Pike is a Bronze Age burial monument located in Westmorland, in the English Lake District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015971.

 Round cairn on Howenook Pike is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015971.